 I’m a California girl wishing she had the chops to survive a Nor’easter and secretly wishing to live through one or two.

-In part due to these travels, I harbor a deep curiosity in international communications and believe that nowadays, with the world being flat, and all, an ear attuned for international affairs adds a layer of understanding to the local things we all do.
+In part due to these travels, I harbor a deep curiosity in international communications (and public transit) and believe that nowadays, with the world being flat, and all, an ear attuned for international affairs adds a layer of understanding to the local things we all do.

 A high need for cognition keeps me grounded – focused on creating day-to-day utility from complex business or government messaging – while my head is increasingly living in the cloud.

 Critical media consumption extends to the banal of today’s communicating, elevating my appreciation for a good rom-com and seemingly mindless Internet meme…but ask me why and I may digress into a Marshall McLuhanesque ramble.
 Yes, I am also an armchair pop culture scientist.

 Another fun fact: my statement of purpose for BU’s graduate program was originally composed on a Royal Companion typewriter.